shivannis/xandr-docs-public/xandr-docs/articles/monetize/role-capabilities.md

 # Role capabilities

-Roles capabilities define the accesses and privileges to different functions that are allowed for a custom role in the Xandr system.
+Roles capabilities define the accesses and privileges to different functions that are allowed for a custom role in the Microsoft Advertising system.

 Permissions are categorized into several related capabilities.
 The capabilities available will vary depending on the functionality